anjanik012/Snake/README.md

 # Snake

-Snake is the clone of old Nokia Snake game, written in C.
+Snake is a text based clone of old Nokia Snake game, written in C.

 Note:Only Works on POSIX systems.